Follow-up Attention: An Empirical Study of Developer and Neural Model Code Exploration: Results

-\textbf{Ablation study of follow-up attention.} We investigate two key design choices for follow-up attention: (1) the selection of layers to use, (2) the number of generated tokens, i.e., observers (Figure~\ref{fig:abaltion_study_followup}) There is significant agreement with the ground truth even for smaller numbers of layers, particularly the very first one.
+We investigate two key design choices for follow-up attention: (1) the selection of layers to use, and (2) the number of generated tokens, i.e., observers.
+In the top part of Figure~\ref{fig:tl_top3_abl_layers_and_tokens}, we report the top-3 overlap for different pairs of layers among the 34 available in CodeGen, together with the configuration where all layers are considered on top.
+In the same lower part of Figure~\ref{fig:tl_top3_abl_layers_and_tokens}, we show the top-3 overlap when restricting the usage of the next 10, 50, or 100 generated tokens or ``followers''.
+There is significant agreement with the ground truth even for smaller numbers of layers, particularly the very first one.
 This suggests little processing, and maybe even only the token embedding, might be needed to extract valuable information.
 Additionally, a higher number of observers of the follow-up has a positive impact on the agreement of the follow-up attention with the ground truth.

+\begin{answerbox} \textbf{Answer to RQ5}: The follow-up attention benefits more from using the attention signal produced by early layers and performance are robust to the number of generated tokens. \end{answerbox}